craftercms/docs/source/system-administrators/upgrade/index.rst

 This section details the steps required to upgrade your Crafter CMS install.

 .. important::
-    For upgrading Docker Compose environments or Kubernetes deployments please follow the instructions in :ref:`upgrading-dockers`.
+    For upgrading Docker Compose environments or Kubernetes deployments please follow the instructions in :ref:`upgrading-dockers`, instead of the ones in this document.

 ..
 WARNING::